mkeen/rxhttp/README.md

 🌊 **Real-time** -- Supports long-lived real-time Chunked JSON streams

-🆘 **Complete lifecycle** -- Simple request lifecycle uses `Observable` callback functions (`next`, `error`, and `complete`).
+🆘 **Complete Observable Lifecycle** -- Simple request lifecycle uses `Observable` callback functions (`next`, `error`, and `complete`).
 Once the connection completes, or all subscribers have unsubbed, the connection will be cleaned up to ensure there aren't any memory leaks.

 ### Install
 `npm install @mkeen/rxhttp`